 }

-Server: validate the JWS signature using Apple’s App Store Server Library, upsert the entitlement keyed by user account.
+Server: validate the JWS signature using Apple’s App Store Server Library, then upsert the entitlement keyed by the user’s account.

 async function verify(receipt) {